jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/portfolios.md

 ![Exposure By Groups](https://res.cloudinary.com/fluid-attacks/image/upload/v1645821564/docs/web/analytics/portfolios/open_severity_by_groups.png)

-For each of your groups, you can find out the severity (CVSSF) of open vulnerabilities.
+For each of your groups,
+you can find out the exposure (CVSSF) of open vulnerabilities.

 ## Unsolved events by groups